demisto/content/Packs/SafeBreach/Playbooks/SafeBreach_Rerun_Insights_README.md

-Deprecated.
-No available replacement.
+This is a sub-playbook reruns a list of SafeBreach insights based on Insight Id and waits until they complete.
+Used in main SafeBreach playbooks, such as "SafeBreach - Handle Insight Incident" and "SafeBreach - Process Non-Behavioral Insights Feed".

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* GenericPolling
 * SafeBreach - Rerun Single Insight
-* GenericPolling

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
 * Sleep
 * Print

 ### Commands
 This playbook does not use any commands.

 ## Playbook Inputs
 ---

 | **Name** | **Description** | **Default Value** | **Required** |